EarWell is a safe, comfortable way

 Ear deformities are a relatively common occurrence in infants.
 Statistical data indicates that an infant ear deformity is present in 15 – 30% of newborns.
 For many years, the standard approach has been to “wait and see” if the child’s ears would self-correct.
 In part, this advice is given because there isn’t a safe, non-invasive way to treat infant ear deformities and infant otoplasty is rarely performed.

 Many ear deformities do not self-correct.
 Traditional treatment for the correction of ear deformities is ear surgery, which cannot be performed until the child is 5 years old.
 Recent clinical studies have shown that another option, ear molding, can correct infant ear deformities without the need for surgery.
 Dr. Morin offers one such system, the EarWell™ Infant Ear Correction System, to his patients.
 He believes that all infants with an ear deformity should be assessed to determine whether ear molding is a viable option.
-The EarWell™ system provides the same results as infant ear surgery – without the need for actual surgery.
+The EarWell™ system provides the same results as infant ear surgery to NYC and NJ patients– without the need for actual surgery.